Ark of the Covenant: A Weapon, A Throne, A Temple – Part II

 Danaus’ 49 Daughters, the Danaid.
 (Public Domain)

-According to myth, on the wedding night Danaus give instructions to his fifty daughters to murder their husbands.
+According to the myth, on the wedding night, Danaus gives instructions to his fifty daughters to murder their husbands.
 As you have already read, one daughter spared her husband’s life.
 However, the question that needs addressing is, is there a connection to another story found in the Bible concerning both the forty-nine daughters murdering their forty-nine husbands?
-According to the book of Judges and during the same time that the tribe of Dan and a part of the tribe of Manasseh turned their backs on their kin, there lived a woman named Jael.
-In the book of Judges 4:17-22, Jael is not a Hebrew but a Kenite.
-The name Kenite comes from the Hebrew word qayin, which means smith or metalworker.
-The Kenites were well-known metalworkers and their craftsmanship was acknowledged from the lands as far south as Arad in Negreb and as far north as Kedesh near Elon-bezaanannim in Naphtali.
+According to the book of Judges, when the tribe of Dan and a part of the tribe of Manasseh turned their backs on their kin, there lived a woman named Jael.
+In Judges 4:17-22, Jael is not a Hebrew but a Kenite.
+Kenite comes from the Hebrew word qayin, which means smith or metalworker.
+The Kenites were well-known metalworkers, and their craftsmanship was acknowledged from the lands as far south as Arad in Negreb and as far north as Kedesh near Elon-bezaanannim in Naphtali.
 The Kenites were friends with those of Sisera.

-As the story goes, Sisera fled, probably from a lost battle, until he reached an area were the Kenites lived, such as Jael.
+As the story goes, Sisera fled, probably from a lost battle, until he reached an area where the Kenites lived, such as Jael.
 It was there that she offered him a place to rest his head.
-Once asleep, Jael killed him with a tent peg through his temple, till it came out the other side and into the ground, as the story says.
+Once asleep, Jael killed him with a tent peg through his temple till it came out the other side and into the ground, as the story says.

 The gruesome death of Sisera at the hands of Jael.